DaintyJet/VChatGUI/Creation-Notes/README.md

 # Notes on Creation and Management
 This folder contains notes used, and made when creating the VChat GUI program.

 There are two avenues of developing the VChat GUI program.
 The first is creating the GUI application as a C++ program with [WinRT/Win GUI API 2](https://learn.microsoft.com/en-us/windows/uwp/cpp-and-winrt-apis/intro-to-using-cpp-with-winrt), and using C# (C-Sharp) as a Universal Windows Application, or more likely a WPF program.
+A overview of all frameworks can be found on [Microsoft's Website](https://learn.microsoft.com/en-us/windows/apps/get-started/?tabs=cpp-win32%2Cnet-maui#app-development-framework-feature-comparison).

 When talking to Prof.Fu it was stressed this **needs** to be a C++ application.